-Worksite enforcement includes critical infrastructure protection.
 In June of this year, an ICE investigation apprehended 55 illegal aliens working at a construction site at Dulles International Airport, just outside Washington, DC.
-Effective homeland security requires verifying the identity of not just the passengers that board the planes, but also the employees that work at the airports and have access to secure and sensitive areas that can be exploited by terrorists or other criminals.
+Effective homeland security requires verifying not just the passengers that board the planes, but also the employees that work at the airports and have access to secure and sensitive areas that can be exploited by terrorists or other criminals.